nbicocchi/learn-microservices/modules/communication/slides/6 - Async communication (Spring Cloud Stream).md

         - **`destination`**: Specifies the message queue to listen to, here set to `queue.messages`.
 This queue is where RabbitMQ will forward messages for the `messageProcessor` function to handle.

 ## Trying out the messaging system
-[LavinMQ](https://lavinmq.com/) is an extremely fast Message Broker that handles a large amounts of messages and connections.
-It implements the AMQP protocol (so that it can transparently replace RabbitMQ) and can run on both a single node or a cluster (more details [here](https://github.com/cloudamqp/lavinmq)).
+[LavinMQ](https://lavinmq.com/) is an extremely fast message broker capable of handling large amounts of messages and connections.
+It implements the AMQP protocol (so that it can transparently replace RabbitMQ) and can run on both a single node or a cluster.

 ### One publisher, one consumer